Breaking News

 The River-class is expected to be a highly capable ~8,000-tonne multi-role destroyer with advanced ASW capabilities, a helicopter hangar, and flexible mission bay.
 More details will likely emerge as the project progresses.

-One thought on “Royal Canadian Navy reveals updated modifications to the River-class destroyer
+2 thoughts on “Royal Canadian Navy reveals updated modifications to the River-class destroyer

 If there is a desire to increase recruitment for the next big wave with all these ships are being commissioned.
 Perhaps Canada should invest in more cadet units with promotion to ROTP and High School recruitment stressing, career development, tax advantages and pension benefits as well as post career employment opportunities.
 I applied for the RCN in 1964 under the Venture Plan for Fleet Air Arm and was told by the recruiter that I would be stupid to take that path because the forces were being severely reduced and would soon become integrated.